>

 How to avoid failing an MOT

-If you think your car may not pass straight away, or if you rely on your car to get to work and cannot afford for it to be off the road, there are a few steps you can take to avoid failing an MOT.
+If you think your car may not pass straight away, or if you rely on your car to get to work and cannot afford it to be off the road, there are a few steps to avoid failing an MOT.

-Many garages will do this, for a small fee, they will often check every part of the car that usually gets inspected on an MOT, with the possible exception of a brake and emissions test.
+Many garages will do pre-MOT checks for a small fee.
+They often check every part of the car that usually gets inspected on an MOT, except for a brake and emissions test.

-Once the mechanic has checked over your car they’ll give you a report, which should outline any issues with your car, without them causing an MOT failure.
-It’s a good idea to get this done at least 2 months before your MOT date.
+Once the mechanic has checked over your car, they’ll give you a report, which should outline any issues with your car without them causing an MOT failure.
+Getting this done at least two months before your MOT date is a good idea.

-Advisory and Minor items are useful for identifying non-serious faults that could turn into serious ones.
-Check your MOT from last year, either by reading the V22 MOT certificate, or checking on the government website.
+Advisory and Minor items are helpful in identifying non-serious faults that could turn into serious ones.
+Check your MOT from last year, either by reading the V22 MOT certificate or checking on the government website.

-Whilst servicing, many garages will also do a quick health check of your car, whilst it's on the ramps.
-This can help identify various common MOT issues such as worn rubber seals, cracked tyres, engine oil leaks and more.
+While servicing, many garages will also do a quick health check of your car whilst it's on the ramps.
+This can help identify common MOT issues such as worn rubber seals, cracked tyres, engine oil leaks, etc.

-For more information on what each service level entails, check out our blog here.
+For more information on each service level, check out our blog here.

 Worried that your next MOT might result in a hefty repair bill?
 Use Bumper to split your bill into interest-free instalments.
 You can benefit from 'buy now, pay later’ car repairs at over 4,000 trusted garages nationwide.